Kyczan/ha-cli/README.md

 This project is a simple wrapper for IFTTT which connects to SONOFF devices and allows to control them via CLI.

+There also exists `dmenu` version of this app: [ha-cli-dmenu](https://github.com/Kyczan/ha-cli-dmenu).

 ## why

 To control SONOFF devices there is only app for phone ([eWeLink](http://www.ewelink.cc/en/)).
 This project allows you to control via CLI.